guinetn/browserLocalHomepage/assets/books/computer_science/software_design_rules/cqrs.md

 ﻿## CQRS

+The flow of simple CRUD (Create, Read, Update and Delete) applications can be described using the following steps:
+- Controllers layer handles HTTP requests and delegates tasks to the services layer.
+- Services layer is where most of the business logic lives.
+- Services use repositories / DAOs to change / persist entities.
+- Entities act as containers for the values, with setters and getters.
+In most cases, for small and medium-sized applications, this pattern is sufficient.
+However, when our requirements become more complex, the CQRS model may be more appropriate and scalable.

 COMMAND AND QUERY RESPONSIBILITY SEGREGATION

 Segregate operations that read data from operations that update data by using separate interfaces.